Slavery in Britain: Abolition

 The abolitionist movement was led by Quakers and other Non-conformists, but the Test Act prevented them from becoming Members of Parliament.

 William Wilberforce, a member of the House of Commons as an independent, became the Parliamentary spokesman for the abolition of the slave trade in Britain.
 His conversion to Evangelical Christianity in 1784 played a key role in interesting him in this social reform.
-William Wilberforce's Slave Trade Act 1807 abolished the slave trade in the British Empire.
-It was not until the Slavery Abolition Act 1833 that the institution finally was abolished, but on a gradual basis.
+William Wilberforce's Slave Trade Act 1807 prohibited the slave trade in the British Empire.
+It was not until the Slavery Abolition Act 1833 that the institution was finally abolished, but on a gradual basis.
 Since land owners in the British West Indies were losing their unpaid labourers, they received compensation totalling £20 million.
 Former slaves received no compensation.

 The Royal Navy established the West Africa Squadron (or Preventative Squadron) at substantial expense in 1808 after Parliament passed the Slave Trade Act.
 The squadron's task was to suppress the Atlantic slave trade by patrolling the coast of West Africa, preventing the slave trade by force of arms, including the interception of slave ships from Europe, the United States, the Barbary pirates, West Africa and the Ottoman Empire.

 The Church of England was implicated in slavery.
 Slaves were owned by the Anglican Church's Society for the Propagation of the Gospel in Foreign Parts (SPGFP), which had sugar plantations in the West Indies.
 When slaves were emancipated by Act of the British Parliament in 1834, the British government paid compensation to slave owners.
 The Bishop of Exeter, Henry Phillpotts, and three business colleagues acted as trustees for John Ward, 1st Earl of Dudley when he received compensation for 665 slaves.
 The compensation of British slaveholders was almost £17 billion in current money.